croaky/homebrewing/procedures.md

 To sample, attach gas line and beer line.
 My gas line and beer lines are each 5 feet, 3/16".
 Set gas to 10-20 PSI range, to taste.

+## Bottle

+Remove rubber stopper and airlock.
+[Measure gravity][gravity].

+[gravity]: procedures.md#measure-gravity

+Replace rubber stopper and airlock.

+Bring 1 cup of water to a boil in a small saucepan.
+Turn off the flame.
+Stir in 4.5 oz dextrose (priming corn sugar) until fully dissolved.

+Place secondary fermenter on a table.
+Carefully pour priming mixture into fermenter.
+Wait 30m or until sediment re-settles.

+Sanitize auto-siphon, tubing, bottle filler, and bottle caps.
+Add a drop of Star-San to each clean bottle.
+Rinse each bottle with water.
+Spray thief, test tube, and hydrometer with Star-San.

+Insert siphon tube halfway into secondary fermenter and stir slowly for a minute.
+While holding the siphon half way into the fermenter, raise the inner tube to draw beer into the larger outer tube.

+Have a friend push down on the bottle filler inside a bottle so the spring-valve opens.
+Now push the smaller siphon tube down into the larger tube, forcing the beer up and through.
+Gently lower the siphoning unit to the bottom of the carboy.

+Fill bottles almost all the way, as removal of the filler leaves the proper amount of head space in the bottles (about an inch).

+Allow the bottles to sit with the caps sitting loosely on top until all the bottles are full so that carbon dioxide has a chance to accumulate in the head space and displace any unwanted oxygen.

+Use the bottle capper to fasten the bottle caps on tightly.